jiyanpatil07/video-Conferencing-app/README.md

 Contributions to this project are welcome.
 If you would like to make any improvements or add new features, feel free to submit a pull request.

 Please ensure that your changes align with the project's coding style, conventions, and best practices.

-## License

-This project is licensed under the MIT License. 📜